After a week at Easter Camp, Taïga and her class get back to Vulturu just in time for the annual Spring Fest.

-Mitchell has asked Taïga if he could talk to her about something important, so they’ve taken a seat on one of the benches.
-He has told her he’s interested in someone, and now he is fishing for information.
+Mitchell has asked Taïga if he could talk to her about something important, so they take a seat on one of the benches.
+After a long awkward silence he finally blurts out that he’s interested in someone and now he is clumsily fishing for information.

 ‘But Mitch!
-You have to ask her!
+You have to ask her somehow!
 You’ll never know if she likes you if you don’t ask.’

-‘But if I ask her out, and, you know, she says no.’
+‘But what if I ask her out, and, you know, she says no.’

 Taïga ponders the question.
 ‘Well… That’s a risk I guess you’ll have to take…’